bormaxi8080/osint-timeline/DRAFT.md

 TrinetLayer.
 Online tools for bugbounty hunters.
 Subdomain scanner, CVE scanner, JS analyzer, Live Exploit Sandbox, a lot of useful info about modern vulnerabilities: https://trinetlayer.com/

 SOAR ATLAS.
 A huge, incredibly huge collection of maps, live maps (weather, fire, clouds), historic maps (worldwide, countries, towns), local conflicts and disasters maps, satellite maps, ability to upload your own maps: https://soaratlas.com/

+GEOREFENCER.
+Simple free online tool that help anchor any image to its real-world location by matching points on your image with the same spots on the map: https://georeferencer.ai/

 ----